definadevelopment/React-Native-Redux/README.md

 # React-Native-Redux
-Built this sample app to show redux integration in react native projects.
+Built this app to show simple redux integration in react native projects.
 Used Google Firebase as backend.

 # Test
 To test, please add your app firebaseconfig in App.js.